nekomeowww/BridgeTokens-Contracts/README.md

 ## Deployment
 There are two different set of contracts that are needed to deploy: __release__ and __mint__.
 And there are two different set of contracts that working in different ways: __multi signed__ and __native__.

 The source blockchain side (such as transferring assets from source network __Ethereum__), you will need to deploy [StorageProxy.sol](https://github.com/nekomeowww/BridgeTokens-Contracts/blob/main/contracts/StorageProxy.sol) with [HomeAMBNativeToErc20.sol](https://github.com/nekomeowww/BridgeTokens-Contracts/blob/main/contracts/HomeAMBNativeToErc20.sol) in order to transfer your token.
-Next step, go to your destination blockchain side (such as recieveing assets to destination network __Binance__), you will need to deploy [ForeignAMBNativeToERC20.sol](https://github.com/nekomeowww/BridgeTokens-Contracts/blob/main/contracts/PermittableToken.sol) to recieve and __mint__ you token from the other side.
+Next step, go to your destination blockchain side (such as recieveing assets to destination network __Binance__), you will need to deploy another [StorageProxy.sol](https://github.com/nekomeowww/BridgeTokens-Contracts/blob/main/contracts/StorageProxy.sol) with [ForeignAMBNativeToERC20.sol](https://github.com/nekomeowww/BridgeTokens-Contracts/blob/main/contracts/PermittableToken.sol) to recieve and __mint__ you token from the other side.

 Vice-versa.
-It means you will need to deploy [StorageProxy.sol](https://github.com/nekomeowww/BridgeTokens-Contracts/blob/main/contracts/StorageProxy.sol) with [HomeAMBNativeToERC20.sol](https://github.com/nekomeowww/BridgeTokens-Contracts/blob/main/contracts/HomeAMBNativeToERC20.sol) in __destination blockchain__, deploy [ForeignAMBNativeToERC20.sol](https://github.com/nekomeowww/BridgeTokens-Contracts/blob/main/contracts/PermittableToken.sol) in __source blockchain__ in order to reverse your transfer direction.
+It means you will need to deploy [StorageProxy.sol](https://github.com/nekomeowww/BridgeTokens-Contracts/blob/main/contracts/StorageProxy.sol) with [HomeAMBNativeToERC20.sol](https://github.com/nekomeowww/BridgeTokens-Contracts/blob/main/contracts/HomeAMBNativeToERC20.sol) in __destination blockchain__, deploy another [StorageProxy.sol](https://github.com/nekomeowww/BridgeTokens-Contracts/blob/main/contracts/StorageProxy.sol) with [ForeignAMBNativeToERC20.sol](https://github.com/nekomeowww/BridgeTokens-Contracts/blob/main/contracts/PermittableToken.sol) in __source blockchain__ in order to reverse your transfer direction.
 In reverse direction, your mode will be __release__.

-Next step, verify your StorageProxy.sol, use upgradeTo() method and input your HomeAMBNativeToERC20/ForeignAMBNativeToERC20 for connection.
+Next step, verify your StorageProxy.sol, use upgradeTo() method and input your HomeAMBNativeToERC20/ForeignAMBNativeToERC20 address for connection.

+Last step, apply the bridge and owner option to Permittable Token contract.
+You need to deploy two [PermittableToken.sol](https://github.com/nekomeowww/BridgeTokens-Contracts/blob/main/contracts/PermittableToken.sol) contract as Home token and Foreign token, after you verified the two contracts, set the StorageProxy.sol (linked with Home) with one of the PermittableToken contract by using **setBridgeContract** method and **transferOwnership** method, vise-versa.

+### Checklist

+A Blockchain

+- [ ] Relay Contract: StorageProxy.sol <-> Home x1

+- [ ] Relay Contract: StorageProxy.sol <-> Foreign x1

+- [ ] HomeMultiAMBErc20ToErc677 Contract: HomeAMBNativeToERC20.sol x1

+- [ ] ForeignMultiAMBErc20ToErc677 Contract: ForeignAMBNativeToERC20.sol x1

+- [ ] PermittedToken <-> Home x1

+- [ ] PermittedToken <-> Foreign x1

+B Blockchain

+- [ ] Relay Contract: StorageProxy.sol <-> Home x1

+- [ ] Relay Contract: StorageProxy.sol <-> Foreign x1

+- [ ] HomeMultiAMBErc20ToErc677 Contract: HomeAMBNativeToERC20.sol x1

+- [ ] ForeignMultiAMBErc20ToErc677 Contract: ForeignAMBNativeToERC20.sol x1

+- [ ] PermittedToken <-> Home x1

+- [ ] PermittedToken <-> Foreign x1

 ## Setup in App